aojea/kindnet/README.md

-# Simple CNI plugin with IPv4, IPv6 and DualStack support
+# KindNet: A Minimalistic Kubernetes Network Plugin

+KindNet is a simple and lightweight Kubernetes network plugin designed for performance and scalability.

+## Goal

+Born from years of experience running and debugging complex network issues in Kubernetes, KindNet focuses on providing essential networking functionality without unnecessary complexity.
+It's opinionated by design, so you can focus on your applications, not your network.

+## History

-The main goal of the project is to have a simple CNI plugin for Kubernetes with IPv4 and IPv6 support that provides the [Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/)
+The original goal of the project was to have a simple networking plugin for Kubernetes with IPv4 and IPv6 support that provides the [Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/)